connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-Callback function that provides the current cursor position `x`.
+Callback function that provides the current [Cursor](#cursor) position `x`.
 As this is firing off of a continuous animation and not state usage should match appropriately.<br/><br/>e.g. This can be used in conjunction with an array of timed gps points to move an indicator along a path on a map.

 </td>
 </tr>